llmsystem/llmsys_f25_hw7/README.md

-# Assignment 7: Introduction to VERL Framework
+# Assignment 7: Introduction to RLHF

 **CMU 11868 LLM Systems Spring 2025**

 ## Overview

-In this assignment, you will learn to use VERL (Volcano Engine Reinforcement Learning), a flexible and efficient reinforcement learning framework designed for large language models.
-You'll implement a basic RLHF (Reinforcement Learning from Human Feedback) pipeline using VERL to fine-tune a small language model for harmless and helpful responses.
+In this assignment, you will learn to implement a VERL (Volcano Engine Reinforcement Learning) like framework, a flexible and efficient reinforcement learning framework designed for large language models.
+You'll implement a basic RLHF (Reinforcement Learning from Human Feedback) pipeline to fine-tune a small language model for harmless and helpful responses.

 ## Learning Objectives

 After completing this assignment, you will be able to:
 - Understand the basic concepts of RLHF and its application to LLMs
-- Set up and configure the VERL framework
+- Set up and configure the VERL like framework
 - Implement a simple reward model for evaluating LLM outputs
-- Use VERL's PPO implementation to fine-tune a language model
+- Use VERL like framework to fine-tune a language model
 - Evaluate the performance improvements after RLHF training

 ## Background Reading